Parkland Shooting Victims Included a ‘Hero Coach’ and ‘Kind-Hearted’ Teen

-Hours after word spread that a teen gunman’s rampage killed 17 at Marjory Stoneman Douglas High School, loved ones were still unsure if their children were among the dead.
+Hours after a teen gunman’s rampage killed 17 at Marjory Stoneman Douglas High School in Florida, loved ones were still unsure if their children were among the dead.

 Hours after a teen gunman’s rampage killed 17 people at Marjory Stoneman Douglas High School in Parkland, Florida, loved ones were still in anguish as they waited to hear whether their children were among the dead.